melsayed-TA/Selenium-Framework/README.md

 # Selenium-Framework
-Selenium Framework Project using Java, Maven, TestNG and POM
+Selenium Framework Project using Java, Maven, TestNG and POM.

-In this project, the Data-Driven-Testing (DDT) approach is used
+In this project, the Data-Driven-Testing (DDT) approach is used.

 # Tech Stack:
   - Java
   - Maven
   - TestNG
+  - POM
   - DDT